quantumlib/Stim/glue/stimflow/doc/api.md

         ignore_unmatched_ms: Defaults to False.
 When set to False, unrecognized measurement ids cause the method to raise an exception instead of adding the flow.
 When set to True, unrecognized measurements are silently discarded.
-        obs_key: Defaults to None (not a logical operator).
-If this is set to a value other than None, it identifies the logical operator whose flow the flow is describing.
         center: Defaults to None (unused).
 Optional metadata specifying coordinates for the flow.
 Typically these coordinates will end up being exposed as the parens args on the DETECTOR instruction created when producing a stim circuit.
 When not